Al Franken stuck his tongue to a pole and he's frozen there.

 I think this is the elephant in the GOP's living room.

-I think the McCain's in trouble from teaming up with Lieberman on a cap and trade system, which would be devastating to the economy.
+I think McCain's in trouble from teaming up with Lieberman on a cap and trade system, which would be devastating to the economy.

-Is that gonna produce cheaper energy?
+Is that going to produce cheaper energy?

 No, of course not.